 Dr. John Cross became a follower of Jesus when he was 11 years old while at church camp.
 Just three years later, God began to tug on his heart with a call to the ministry.
 By the age of 17, he began preaching.

-He graduated from Mercer University in 1986 and Southwestern Baptist Theological Seminary with a Master of Divinity degree in 1990 and a Doctor of Ministry Degree in 2006.
-He served on staff with churches in Georgia and Texas during his years of formal preparation for ministry.
+He is a graduate from Mercer University in 1986 and Southwestern Baptist Theological Seminary with a Master of Divinity degree in 1990 and a Doctor of Ministry Degree in 2006.
+He served churches in Georgia, Texas, and Florida.

 In 2009, he met and married his wife Dawn, who was a widow with five children.
 John adopted Courtney, Brooke, Hope, Blake, and Kirk.
-The family continued to serve the Lord together at the church.
+Their family has grown to include two sons-in-law and seven beautiful grandchildren.

-God has given John the opportunities to speak and train pastors in numerous states and global mission opportunities in Canada, Dominican Republic, Brazil, Kenya, Romania, Argentina, Ecuador, Turkey, Ukraine, Haiti, Costa Rica, India, and Norway.
+God has given Dr. Cross the opportunities to speak and train pastors in numerous states and global mission opportunities in Canada, Dominican Republic, Brazil, Kenya, Romania, Argentina, Ecuador, Turkey, Ukraine, Haiti, Costa Rica, India, and Norway.

 He has also served in numerous denominational roles.
 He was the President of the Florida Baptist Convention Pastors’ Conference in 1994.
 He was the President of the Florida Baptist State Convention in 2009 and 2010.